bpbirch/traffic-light/README.md

 I understand that a lot of this code was out of scope for the project, but I believe that it provides a very good example of design patterns I use, and allows for extensibility, which was a requirement of the assignment.
 In terms of extensibility, I wanted to make sure that this code could be used as a web-based microservice in the future, but I also wanted to ensure that the code and CLI could be used for more than traffic lights.
 For instance, the CLI, and the TrafficLightHandler that is instantiated within the CLI's main function, could both be extended very easily to handle non-standard traffic lights.

 ## Installation
+NOTE: All of the following commands should be run from the root of the project!

 This application was written as a poetry project, but users can also use pip for isntallation.
 For either approach, you should have virtualenv installed on your machine.
 Follow steps below to install dependencies.

 ### create your virtual environment